oleksmarkh/waypoints/README.md

 ## Further improvements
 ### Backend
+* Stricter validation, allowing only specified fields.
 * Mount a volume to persist DB files.
 * Mount a volume to keep/rotate/stream logs, set up more elaborated logging (other than default FastAPI one).
 * Set up centralized error reporting, monitoring (other than default Docker tooling) and auto-recovery.
-* Functional tests against HTTP methods.
+* Functional tests against HTTP methods (with mocked DB).

 ### Frontend
 * Pagination for `GET /waypoints/` (already supported by the API).